Requiem for a Wonderful Rose

 wonderful rose

 The rose in question is ‘Therese Bugnet’ which is a rugosa, or shrub, rose.
 I planted her about 25 years ago and she thrived like no other rose.
-She quickly spread throughout one area of my rose garden and each June, she rewarded me with hundreds of beautiful blossoms.
+She quickly spread throughout one area of my rose garden.
+Each June, she rewarded me with hundreds of beautiful blossoms.
 They had a lovely fragrance that I always stopped to appreciate every time I walked by.

-About three years ago, I noticed some of her canes had odd swellings in them (refer to photo at lower right).
+About three years ago, I noticed some of her canes had odd swellings in them.
+Notice the photo below.
 At first I thought it was some sort of a gall.
-Then I thought it might be the raspberry stem borer before finally having it positively identified as rose stem girdler (Agrilus cuprescens).
+Then I thought it might be the raspberry stem borer.
+I finally had it positively identified as rose stem girdler (Agrilus cuprescens).

 The first year, my rose probably lost 15 canes to this problem.
 The next year, it was double that.